Be A Poll Worker

 - Be available up to eleven days during the two weeks leading up to Election Day

 - Have reliable transportation to and from your assigned vote center each day

 We need bilingual poll workers!

 San Diego County embraces our diversity and provides language

 Learn about our special poll worker programs:

-- College Students Program must be currently enrolled and may request a community service certificate in addition to their stipend.
+- College Student Program must be currently enrolled and may request a community service certificate in addition to their pay.
 Application »

-- California Sate Employee Program may work with the approval of the employees appointed authority may work with the approval of the employees appointed authority.
+- California State Employee Program may work with the approval of the employee's appointed authority.
 Application »

 What do poll workers do?